danjodanjo/fluttter_sms_listener/example/README.md

 # flutter_sms_listener_example

-Demonstrates how to use the flutter_sms_listener plugin.
+Demonstrates how to use flutter_sms_listener plugin

 ## Getting Started